rizalrorschach/wa-bot/readme.md

 ## Features

 - Responds to a "!everyone" command by mentioning all participants in a chat.
-- Create stickers from "Image" and "Video"
+- Create stickers from "Image", "Video", and "Gif"

 ## Setup